 One day over a dinner, our friend Francis told us about a trip to Bordeaux organized by his friend Bill, who owns a vineyard in Vancouver.
-Without really knowing what to expect, we signed up.
-So here we are in the heart of the French wine country on a Sunday afternoon in late June 2015.
+Without really knowing what to expect, we signed up, as we don’t want to miss exploring the Big 5 of Bordeaux in the heart of the French wine country.
+So here we are on a Sunday afternoon in late June 2015.
 Our wine adventure is about to begin.

 Day 1: North